CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 ## Exploring Your Lab Resources

-1. To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.
+1. To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.

    ![](./media/env-1-1.png)